-The developments described above are all focused on the inference problem; to my knowledge, the decision problem hasn't yet been considered from the perspective of valid IMs.
-To set the scene, a statistical decision problem comes equipped with a set $\action$ of possible actions along with a loss function that maps $a \in \action$ and a particular value $\vartheta$ of the unknown to the penalty/reward that results by taking action $a$ when the state of nature is $\vartheta$.
-If, in addition, a data-dependent probability distribution is available to quantify uncertainty about the unknown, then it's common to choose an action that minimizes the corresponding expected loss.
-Generalizations of this basic framework to cases where uncertainty is quantified via an imprecise lower/upper probability have been developed, and I'll adopt the same approach here; that is, I'll rank actions according to a suitable upper expected loss, a Choquet integral (see Section~\ref{SS:decision}).
-My main focus, however, is on the decision-theoretic implications of the IM's validity property.
-As stated in the first paragraph above, if the IM reliably solves the inference problem, then, in some sense, it ought to do the same for the decision problem.
-The paper's first key contribution is in Section~\ref{S:main}, where I show that the valid IM's upper expected loss tends to be not too small compared to that of a quasi-oracle who has partial information available about the state of nature.
-This is relevant because, if the decision-maker is overly optimistic about the quality of an action, i.e., his assessment is more favorable than the quasi-oracle's, then there's a chance that he'll make a poor decision and incur a non-trivial loss.
-Theorems~\ref{thm:action}--\ref{thm:action.1d} show, however, that validity implies the decision-maker's and quasi-oracle's assessments of different actions tend not to be inconsistent and, consequently, the valid IM is reliable for the decision problem too.
-That is, existence of an action that the decision-maker deems to be relatively good and that the quasi-oracle deems to be relatively poor is a rare event with respect to the sampling distribution of the data.
+The IM developments described above are all focused on statistical inference; the formal decision problem remains to be addressed.
+To set the scene, a statistical decision problem comes equipped with a set $\action$ of possible actions, a collection $\TT$ of possible states of the world, and a real-valued loss function $\ell_a(\theta)$ that represents the cost associated with taking action $a \in \action$ when the state of the world is $\theta \in \TT$.
+If, in addition, a data-dependent probability distribution supported on $\TT$ is available, then it's common to choose an action that minimizes the corresponding expected loss.
+Generalizations of this basic framework to cases where uncertainty is quantified via an imprecise probability have been developed, and we'll adopt the same generalized decision-theoretic framework here---that is, we'll rank actions according to a suitable upper expected loss, i.e., a Choquet integral; see Section~\ref{SS:decision}.
+Our main focus, however, is on the decision-theoretic implications of the possibilistic IM's form and its validity property.
+As stated above, if the IM reliably solves the inference problem, then, in some sense, it should also reliably solve the decision problem.
+So, our goal is to determine if and how the IM's risk assessment is reliable and what the implications are for decision rules derived from it.